Interesting facts about commuting

 Ferries are a popular commuting option for Istanbul (3) workers — probably because some of them live in the European part of the city, and have to cross the Bosporus strait to get to their workplaces in the Asian part of the city, and vice versa.

 People from Johannesburg (4) in South Africa often commute with minibus taxis, who pick people up along the road — people have to learn specific hand gestures that signal the driver they want to board or get off.

 South Africa (5) as a whole also has an unusual taxi-related phenomenon — Taxi wars between minibus taxi drivers and regular taxi drivers are common enough to have their own Wikipedia page.

 In Amsterdam (6), the cycling capital of the world with 881,000 registered bicycles, bicycle traffic jams are not an unusual sight.

 Worst, unusual, and unusually long commutes

-Pressed for space
+Commuting while pressed for space

-Unusually long commutes
+Unusually long commutes from around the world

 Everyone’s heard of Extreme sports and Extreme couponing — but fewer people have probably heard of Extreme commuting.